sbmaruf/sbmaruf_website_source/content/post/chomsky.md

 Chomsky famously argued that *"Colorless green ideas sleep furiously"* is grammatical but meaningless, and *"Furiously sleep ideas green colorless"* is neither grammatical nor meaningful, yet both are equally improbable statistically.
 His point: **grammaticality cannot be identified with statistical probability**.
 A sentence can be perfectly grammatical yet have zero probability in any corpus.
 He spent decades insisting that language is a rule-based faculty of the mind, not a pattern in data, and that statistical models of language are not models of language at all.

 And here I am, using the man's own hierarchy as a training schedule for the very statistical models he spent his career rejecting.
 Sorry, Professor. 🫡

+---

+*Thanks Zarzis for introducing me to Chomsky Language hierarchy.*